Removing Reflections from RAW Photos: Abstract

 \section{Abstract}

 We describe a system to remove real-world reflections from images for consumer photography.
-Our system operates on linear (RAW) photos, with the (optional) addition of a contextual photo looking in the opposite direction, e.g., using the ``selfie'' camera on a mobile device, which helps disambiguate what should be considered the reflection.
-The system is trained using synthetic mixtures of real-world RAW images, which are combined using a reflection simulation that is photometrically and geometrically accurate.
-Our system consists of a base model that accepts the captured photo and optional contextual photo as input, and runs at 256p, followed by an up-sampling model that transforms output 256p images to full resolution.
-The system can produce images for review at 1K in 4.5 to 6.5 seconds on a MacBook or iPhone 14 Pro.
-We test on RAW photos that were captured in the field and embody typical consumer photographs.
+Our system operates on linear (RAW) photos, and accepts an optional contextual photo looking in the opposite direction (\eg the ``selfie'' camera on a mobile device).
+This optional photo disambiguates what should be considered the reflection.
+The system is trained solely on synthetic mixtures of real RAW photos, which we combine using a reflection simulation that is photometrically and geometrically accurate.
+Our system comprises a base model that accepts the captured photo and optional context photo as input, and runs at 256p, followed by an up-sampling model that transforms 256p images to full resolution.
+The system produces preview images at 1K in 4.5-6.5s on a MacBook or iPhone 14 Pro.
+We show SOTA results on RAW photos that were captured in the field to embody typical consumer photos, and show that training on RAW simulation data improves performance more than the architectural variations among prior works.